Version 3; last updated 17 November 2021.

 a. all rights granted to the Customer under the Contract will cease in whole or with respect to the relevant Product as applicable;

-b. the Customer must pay any sums due to Seequent under the Contract in whole or with respect to the relevant Product as applicable; and
+b. the Customer must pay any sums due to Bentley under the Contract in whole or with respect to the relevant Product as applicable; and

-c. the Customer must immediately delete or remove the Product from all computer equipment in its possession and immediately destroy or return to Seequent all copies of the Product and Documents that the Customer has in its possession, custody or control and, in the case of destruction, certify to Seequent that the Customer has done it.
+c. the Customer must immediately delete or remove the Product from all computer equipment in its possession and immediately destroy or return to Bentley all copies of the Product and Documents that the Customer has in its possession, custody or control and, in the case of destruction, certify to Bentley that the Customer has done it.

 11. Right to Suspend Licence

 11.1.
-In the event that the Customer or any Authorised User breaches any material term of the Contract (including, without limitation, the obligation to pay Fees) Seequent may block any or all Authorised Users’ access to the Products or otherwise suspend the Customer’s access to the Products or any Administration Portal or other service made available by Seequent until such time as the breach is remedied.
+In the event that the Customer or any Authorised User breaches any material term of the Contract (including, without limitation, the obligation to pay Fees) Bentley may block any or all Authorised Users’ access to the Products or otherwise suspend the Customer’s access to the Products or any Administration Portal or other service made available by Bentley until such time as the breach is remedied.

 12. Data and Security

 12.3.
-From time to time, Seequent may collect anonymous usage data generated as a result of the Customer’s or any user’s use of the Products (for example, technical information about the operating environment and sessions, systems architecture, page loads and views, product versions, number and type of searches, number of users, source type and format) (Usage Data).
+From time to time, Bentley may collect usage data generated as a result of the Customer’s or any user’s use of the Products (for example, technical information about the operating environment and sessions, systems architecture, page loads and views, product versions, number and type of searches, number of users, source type and format and which parts of the Products are being used and how they are performing) (Usage Data).
 Usage Data does not include Customer Data.
-Seequent may collect Usage Data for a variety of reasons, such as to identify, understand, and anticipate performance issues and the factors that affect customers, to provide updates and personalized experiences to users, and to improve the Products.
-The Customer consents to Seequent collecting Usage Data solely for its internal business purposes, provided that such information does not identify the Customer, a specific individual or contain any personally identifiable information.
+Bentley may collect Usage Data for a variety of reasons, such as to identify, understand, and anticipate performance issues and the factors that affect customers, to provide updates and personalised experiences to users, to improve the Products and to help customers use the Products more effectively.
+The Customer consents to Bentley collecting Usage Data solely for these internal business purposes.

 13.2.
-Seequent shall have no liability for any damage caused by error or omissions in any information, instructions or scripts provided to Seequent by the Customer in connection with a Product or any actions taken by Seequent at the Customer’s direction.
+Bentley shall have no liability for any damage caused by error or omissions in any information, instructions or scripts provided to Bentley by the Customer in connection with a Product or any actions taken by Bentley at the Customer’s direction.

 13.3.
 Except as expressly and specifically provided in these Product Terms all warranties, representations, conditions and all other terms of any kind whatsoever implied by statute or common law are, to the fullest extent permitted by applicable law, excluded from these Product Terms.